CSI-Jose-Rodriguez/CSI-Python-2021/Modules/Module4/Module4.md

 https://www.w3schools.com/python/python_ref_string.asp

-How do you find the length of a string?
 Which code returns the length of the string s0:

 s0 = "What is my length?
 Store it as a number in a variable."